SharonWHLing/custom_commute_planner/README.md

 # custom_commute_planner
-Python 2.7 script for a beta version of a transit-based trip planner; incorporates a custom GUI via Tkinter.
+Demo Python 2.7 script for a beta version of a transit-based trip planner; incorporates a custom GUI via Tkinter.

 This was a demo project for a 2019 Programming for GIS class at the Georgia Institute of Technology.